Skip to main content

 Not applicable as an Advanced Health Directive sets out specific in sheet.

 Are there any exclusions to the appointment?
 A person to be appointed under an enduring power of attorney must not be bankrupt or insolvent.
-A person to be appointed under an enduring power of guardianship is a person must not provide you with professional care, treatment or accommodation.
+A person to be appointed under an enduring power of guardianship must not provide you with professional care, treatment or accommodation.
 Not applicable as an Advanced Health Directive sets out specific in sheet.

 Click here to download this article in PDF format.